stacksgov/sips/sips/sip-x/sip-x-nft-metadata.md

 Metadata for NFTs on Ethereum are defined in [EIP 721](https://eips.ethereum.org/EIPS/eip-721) and [EIP 1155](https://eips.ethereum.org/EIPS/eip-1155).
 The JSON schema for SIP-X has adopted the EIP 1155 schema with the following differences:

 - substitution of `{id}` strings must use the decimal format not the hexdecimal, zero-padded format.

+- properties of type object should use property `value` for the value, not property `description` as used by some EIP-1155 NFTs.

 # Backwards Compatibility